afnanomer/Project4/README.md

-# Project Overview
+How to find the project:

-In this project you are given a web-based application that reads RSS feeds.
-Click on the link to download or clone: https://github.com/afnanomer/Project4 and follow the instructions in details below to test:
+The project is a web-based application that reads RSS feeds.
+And you can find the project and download in the below link: https://github.com/afnanomer/Project4 and follow the instructions in details below to test: